nidomiro/relation-tuple-parser/packages/typescript-ory-keto/README.md

 ## Building

-Run `nx build typescript-ory-grpc` to build the library.
+Run `nx build typescript-ory-keto` to build the library.

 ## Running unit tests

-Run `nx test typescript-ory-grpc` to execute the unit tests.
+Run `nx test typescript-ory-keto` to execute the unit tests.

 ## Publish

 Make sure you are logged into npm.

-Run `nx publish typescript-ory-grpc --ver x.x.x --tag latest` to publish to npm.
+Run `nx publish typescript-ory-keto --ver x.x.x --tag latest` to publish to npm.